Battle of Corycus: Battle

-In September 191 BC, Antiochus entrusted Polyxenidas with a fleet of 70 decked tectae and 100 to 130 apertae (merchant galleys capable of fighting).
+In September 191 BC, Antiochus entrusted Polyxenidas with a fleet of 70 decked tectae and 100 to 130 apertae, which were merchant galleys capable of fighting.
 The Seleucids sailed from Ephesus north to Phocaea positioning themselves between the Pergamene naval base at Elaea and Delos.
 At Delos the Romans had 81 quinqueremes and 24 apertae, while the Pergamenes had three warships.
 The allied fleet sailed to Phanai in southern Chios and from there to its main harbor to obtain supplies, while the Rhodians had just reached Samos.
 At Phocaea, Polyxenidas recognized the risk of the allies could first unite with the Rhodian navy as well as the fact one could reach Elaea undetected from the side of Lesbos.
 He thus took his forces to the Kissos harbor south west of Corycus, where he could intercept the allied fleet in either direction.
 The Chiots provided Livius with intelligence on Seleucid maneuvers, enabling the allies to safely sail to Phocaea where they were reinforced by the Pergamene navy, bringing the total of Pergamene ships to 24 triremes and 26 apertae.

 The allied fleet then traveled south to Corycus in order to link up with the Rhodian squadron at Samos.
 After sighting the allied fleet, the Seleucids assumed battle formation and blocked its advance as it sailed along the coast.
 While the Seleucid navy possessed fewer large decked warships, Polyxenidas believed that it still possessed an advantage over their adversaries since the allied fleet was split into two groups; the Pergamene squadron sailing behind the Roman one.
 The Seleucids quickly captured one Carthaginian ship sailing in the front of the allied navy and chased another one away.
 Livius quickly steered the Roman squadron seaward, so as to delay the engagement until the Pergamene force could join it.
 This maneuver foiled Polyxenidas' plans as his numerical superiority evaporated.
 When the battle lines closed, the Romans used grappling hooks to board the Seleucid ships and overwhelm their smaller crews with marine infantry.
 A Roman squadron on the allied right wing also turned landward to strike the Seleucid seaward flank.
 While the Seleucid landward flank held off the Pergamenes, Polyxenidas ordered a withdrawal; believing that the battle was lost.

 The allies did not engage in a pursuit since their warships were loaded with supplies, allowing the Seleucids to slip into Ephesus.
 The following day, Livius' force united with a squadron of 25 heavy Rhodian warships under Admiral Pausistratos.
 The allies sailed outside Ephesus in a show of force before dispersing.
 Ten Seleucid ships were sunk and 13 were captured along with their crews.
 The allies lost a single Carthaginian ship captured.